klees/ILIAS/docs/documentation/input-processing.md

 and under involvement of the Technical Board of the ILIAS-Society.

-We begin by explaining the core considerations that were taken into account when designing measures to improve the security of input processing in ILIAS.
+We begin by explaining the core considerations that were taken into account when designing measures to improve the security of input processing in ILIAS and issues that some might find interesting when talking about input processing but that were not considered here.
 We go on by explaining recently implemented libraries to improve the input processing and showcase it at the forms in the UI-Framework.

 We then evaluate requirements from components of ILIAS that currently do not implement systematical approaches to security when processing input.
 From there